bigchaindb/bigchaindb/docs/server/source/production-deployment-template/workflow.rst

 #.
 Name of the MongoDB backup agent instance (``mdb-bak-instance-*``)

+☐ Generate four keys and corresponding certificate signing requests (CSRs):

+#.
+Server Certificate (a.k.a.
+Member Certificate) for the MongoDB instance
+#.
+Client Certificate for BigchainDB Server to identify itself to MongoDB
+#.
+Client Certificate for MongoDB Monitoring Agent to identify itself to MongoDB
+#.
+Client Certificate for MongoDB Backup Agent to identify itself to MongoDB

+Ask the managing organization to use its self-signed CA to sign those four CSRs.
+They should send you:

+* Four certificates (one for each CSR you sent them).
+* One ``ca.crt`` file: their CA certificate.
+* One ``crl.pem`` file: a certificate revocation list.

+For help, see the pages:

+* :ref:`How to Generate a Server Certificate for MongoDB`
+* :ref:`How to Generate a Client Certificate for MongoDB`

 ☐ Every node in a BigchainDB cluster needs its own BigchainDB keypair (i.e. a public key and corresponding private key).
 You can generate a BigchainDB keypair for your node, for example,